marlonmacf/delivery/README.md

 ###### Dependencies

 - **spring-boot-starter-web**: Full-stack web development with Tomcat and Spring MVC.
+- **spring-boot-starter-actuator**: Production ready features to help you monitor and manage your application.
 - **spring-cloud-config-server**: Central management for configuration via a git or svn backend.

 ###### Configurations